mihaela-stoian/mihaela-stoian.github.io/_pages/about.md

 My current research interests are neuro-symbolic AI and knowledge-aided machine learning.

+Previously, I was part of the research team at Five AI, where I worked on 3D perception and detecting reflective symmetries in 3D models for autonomous driving.
-Previously, I completed my undergraduate and master studies at The University of Edinburgh.
+Before that, I completed my undergraduate and master studies at The University of Edinburgh.
 My master's dissertation was on speech-to-text machine translation, under the supervision of Professor Sharon Goldwater.

 <style>